Retaining Wall Installation in Oakland County

 Retaining walls solve grade changes, prevent erosion, and create usable flat areas on sloped properties.
 In Oakland County, where clay-heavy soils and seasonal freeze-thaw cycles put enormous pressure on wall structures, proper engineering is not optional.

 As a Techo-Pro certified installer since 2018, we also offer Techo-Bloc's premium wall systems for projects where aesthetics matter as much as structural integrity.
-Whether you need a massive boulder wall to hold back a hillside or an elegant seat wall to define your patio, we engineer every wall for long-term performance.
+Whether you need a massive boulder wall to hold back a hillside or an elegant seat wall to define your patio or walkway, we engineer every wall for long-term performance.

 Retaining Wall Types We Install